canonical/testflinger/HACKING.md

     $ cat devel/testflinger.yaml |multipass launch --name testflinger -c4 -m8GB -d32GB --timeout 600 --cloud-init -
 ```

-After some time, it may still timeout due to the amount of time it takes to
+Due to the complexity of the environment being setup, this command may
-retrieve all the pieces and set them up.
-If this happens, give it a few
+timeout rather than complete.
+If this happens the environment should
-minutes before trying to run a test job, but you should still be able to
+still reach the final state successfully, but you will need to wait a
-connect.
+few minutes before trying to connect.

 To open a shell to the container, run:
 ```